wizba/hc-react-fullstack-assesment/README.md

 Below you will find two basic designs; 1 desktop and 1 mobile, these will need to be built responsively using custom media quires, try not to use bootstrap.

-Create a Github public repository for the application, also share access to this repo to me@nickbester.com You have to make commits every time you create a specific feature - We want to see some indication of Git knowledge
+Create a Github public repository for the application, also share access to this repo to nicholas.bester You have to make commits every time you create a specific feature - We want to see some indication of Git knowledge

 ## **Assesment Time** ##